What is the PERCENTRANK Function?

 - If x does not match one of the values in an array, PERCENTRANK interpolates to return the correct percentage rank.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to the Excel PERCENTRANK function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis and Excel modeling.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: